Causal inference under over-simplified longitudinal causal models: Notation

 For any pair of variables $(V ,U)$ and any potential value $u$ of $U$, we denote by $V^{U = u}$ the counterfactual variable corresponding to variable $V$ that would have been observed in the counterfactual world following the hypothetical intervention $do(U = u)$.
-We work under the setting of Structural Causal Models \cite{pearl2009statsurvey}, which especially entails that consistency conditions hold: for instance, $U=u$ implies $V = V^{U = u}$ .
-In addition, we assume that positivity conditions hold \cite{rosenbaum1983}.
-For any possibly counterfactual random variables $V$ and $U$, and any causal model $(Mod)$, we will use the notation $(V \indep U)_{Mod}$ to denote independence between variables $V$ and $U$ under the causal model ($Mod$).
-We will further let $\mathbb{E}_{Mod}\left(V^{U=u}\right)$ be the expectation of variable $V^{U=u}$ under causal model (\textit{Mod}).
-We will mostly consider such expectations for \textit{Mod} set to either the true causal longitudinal model (we will use indices $L$ and $LS$ for these longitudinal models when considering models involving instantaneous levels only, and summary variables, respectively) or the over-simplified model used for the analysis (we will use indices $CS$ - standing for cross-sectional - and $SV$ - standing for summary variables - for these models).
-In particular, a key quantity in our work is $ATE_L\left( \bar x_{t} ; \bar x^{*}_t\right) = \mathbb{E}_L( Y^{\bar X_{t} = \bar x_{t} } - Y^{\bar X_{t} = \bar x^{*}_{t} })$, for any two given profiles $\bar x_t$ and $\bar x^*_t$ for the exposure of interest, and some time $t$.
-This quantity is one measure of the total effect \cite{G_Formula, VDW_Book} of exposure up to time $t$ on the outcome variable $Y$ under a given longitudinal causal model $(L)$, as for instance the one given in Figure \ref{Fig:Total_Effect_X} (\textit{L-b}).
-More details will be be given in Section \ref{Sec:Instantaneous}.
-Because this quantity generally depends on the particular values for $\bar x_t$ and $\bar x^*_t$, averaged total effects can be defined for appropriate weights $\omega(\bar x_{t}, \bar x^*_{t})$ as $\sum_{\bar x_{t}}\sum_{\bar x^*_{t}} ATE_L\left( \bar x_{t} ; \bar x^{*}_t\right) \omega(\bar x_{t}, \bar x^*_{t}) $, with the two sums over $\{0,1\}^t$.
-We will also consider stratum-specific causal effects \cite{H_R}, with strata defined according to the levels of some possibly multivariate variable $U$
+We work under the setting of Structural Causal Models \citep{pearl2009statsurvey}, which especially entails that consistency conditions hold: for instance, $U=u$ implies $V = V^{U = u}$.
+In addition, some positivity conditions \citep{rosenbaum1983}, specified in the conditions of Theorem \ref{Theo_SV_Weak} in Section \ref{Sec:MainRes}, will be assumed to hold.
+For any possibly counterfactual random variables $V$ and $U$, and any causal model $(Mod)$, we use the notation $(V \indep U)_{Mod}$ to denote independence between variables $V$ and $U$ under the causal model ($Mod$).
+We further let $\mathbb{E}_{Mod}\left(V^{U=u}\right)$ be the expectation of variable $V^{U=u}$ under causal model (\textit{Mod}).
+We will mostly consider such expectations for (\textit{Mod}) set to either the true longitudinal causal model $(L)$ or the over-simplified model $(S)$ used for the analysis (see Section \ref{Subsec:Notation_OverSimplifiedModel}).
+Because expectations and probabilities involving observable variables only will always be computed under the true longitudinal causal model ($L$), we simply write $\mathbb{E}(V)$ and $\mathbb{P}(V=v)$ for any observable variable $V$ and any potential value $v$ of $V$, instead of $\mathbb{E}_L(V)$ and $\mathbb{P}_L(V=v)$, respectively.